M2000Interpreter/Version8/readme.txt

 M2000 Interpreter and Environment

-Version 9.9 revision 24 active-X
+Version 9.9 revision 25 active-X
-some bugs removed
+a small bug in sort for tuples of two items;

 George Karras, Kallithea Attikis, Greece. fotodigitallab@gmail.com